Georges-Eugène Haussmann: Rebuilding of Paris

 Napoleon handing over to Baron Haussmann the decree of annexation of suburban communes to Paris, 1860, by Adolphe Yvon.
 The annexation increased the city from twelve to the present twenty arrondissements.

 The Avenue de l'Opéra, one of the new boulevards created by Napoleon III and Haussmann.
 The new buildings on the boulevards were required to have the same height and basic façade design, and all faced with cream-coloured stone, giving central Paris its distinctive harmony.

 Napoleon III and Haussmann launched a series of enormous public works projects in Paris, hiring tens of thousands of workers to improve the sanitation, water supply and traffic circulation of the city.
 Napoleon III installed a huge map of Paris in his office, marked with coloured lines where he wanted new boulevards to be.
 To a degree the boulevard system was planned as a mechanism for the easy deployment of troops and artillery, but its main purpose was to help relieve traffic congestion in a dense city and interconnect its landmark buildings.
 He and Haussmann met almost every day to discuss the projects and overcome the enormous obstacles and opposition they faced as they built the new Paris.
+The transformation also involved architects like Gabriel Davioud who contributed to the design of public and urban spaces.

 The population of Paris had doubled since 1815, with no increase in its area.
 To accommodate the growing population and those who would be forced from the centre by the new boulevards and squares Napoleon III planned to build, he issued a decree annexing eleven surrounding communes, and increasing the number of arrondissements from twelve to twenty, which enlarged the city to its modern boundaries.

 For the nearly two decades of Napoleon III's reign, and for a decade afterwards, most of Paris was an enormous construction site.
 To bring fresh water to the city, his hydraulic engineer, Eugène Belgrand, built a new aqueduct to bring clean water from the Vanne River in Champagne, and a new huge reservoir near the future Parc Montsouris.
 These two works increased the water supply of Paris from 87,000 to 400,000 cubic metres of water a day.